PlagueTR/Yakreb/README.md

 Yakreb is currently compatible with both Windows and Linux.
 However; it is being developed mainly on Windows, for Windows.
 Thus, while it runs on Linux, I can not guarantee the same level of support or performance on Linux systems.

-Testing and development on Windows is done using Visual Studio 2022, whereas on Linux, CodeBlocks 20.03 with the GCC compiler is used for testing.<br>
+Testing and development on Windows is done using Visual Studio 2022, whereas on Linux, CodeLite 17.0.0 with the GCC compiler is used for testing.<br>
 This project is built with Premake 5 as the primary build system, so while other IDEs may potentially work, their compatibility can't be guaranteed.

 ## 📖 Getting Started